How to Qualify as a Full Status or Principal Real Estate Agent

 Step 7: Professional Designated Exam Level 5 (PDE5)

 Your journey is coming to an end.
-Armed with your NQF5, you have just two years to write and pass your PDE5 to maintain your Principal Status.
+Armed with your NQF5, you have two years to write and pass your PDE5 to maintain your Principal Property Practitioner Status.
 Bookings for this exam open 6 weeks prior.

-- Check the next exam date by clicking here and book your seat through the EAAB.
+- Check the next exam date by clicking here and book your seat through The Authority.

 - Write and pass your PDE5 exam